rocket-pool/RPIPs/RPIPs/RPIP-53.md

 4. This **does not** require any contract changes.
 It works with the Houston variant of [`RocketMerkleDistributorMainnet`](https://github.com/rocket-pool/rocketpool/blob/a747457fc610aa889af0a13cff5d3d00955525a5/contracts/contract/rewards/RocketMerkleDistributorMainnet.sol) (which is where it would apply).
    1. The contract doesn't actually check if the claimer is a registered node or not, despite what you might think.
 It just checks if the claimer has an RPL withdrawal address set or not, which is why this whole thing works in the first place.
    2. Ostensibly, this behavior is more in-line with how the contracts actually function than the v8 / v9 system.
-5. In the "worst case", where everybody has a unique RPL withdrawal address and a unique primary withdrawal address, the size would be doubled.
-In the "best case", where everybody has the RPL withdrawal address set to the same address, the tree would only consist of two entries.
-I expect this proposal won't appreciably change the size of the tree in practice since a majority of node operators will likely not set the RPL withdrawal address.
+5. In practice I don't expect this will change the size of the rewards tree file much.
 6. The implementation is actually quite simple.
 I was able to put the reference implementation together in like half an hour.
 I wouldn't have any contention about making this the first ruleset after Houston launches once it's cleared the usual cross-implementation testing gamut.

 With that being said, there are some important implications that need to be considered: